Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_ldio/ldio-transformers/ldio-geojson-to-wkt.md

 The GeoJson to Wkt Transformer will transform any [GeoJson] statements (with predicate https://purl.org/geojson/vocab#geometry) to a [wkt string][WKT].

+When the `transform-to-rdf+wkt` configuration is enabled, GeoJSON statements will be converted into RDF+WKT format.

 For example:

 ```json